Elgin railway station: Recent infrastructure improvements

 As well as the aforementioned timetable improvements, Transport Scotland agreed in 2014 to fund a £170 million infrastructure upgrade project for the line.
 This included signalling improvements, a longer loop and platform extensions for Elgin.

 A 10-day engineering blockade between Keith and Inverness saw the signalling and track improvements both here and in Forres completed, with the Elgin loop extended by 400 m and new colour light signals commissioned under the control of the signalling centre at Inverness.
 The level crossing was also converted to remote operation by CCTV from the location.
 The line reopened as scheduled on 17 October 2017.

 Facilities

 The station has a ticket office, ticket machine and accessible toilets on platform 1, adjacent to which is the car park and bike racks.
 Both platforms are equipped with waiting shelters, benches and help points, and are linked by a footbridge and lifts.

-Passenger volume
+Passenger services

 The statistics cover twelve month periods that start in April.